 Gymnastics In Bulgaria

 Lastly, we have gymnastics.
-Bulgarians excel at rhythmic gymnastics and sports gymnastics both.
+Bulgarians excel at rhythmic gymnastics and sports gymnastics.
 Rhythmic or art gymnastics is among the most popular activities among young women and girls in Bulgaria.
 The sport’s history dates back more than 50 years, and based on their ample experience in the field, Bulgarians have made a name for themselves in the world.

 The golden girls from Bulgaria have made their country proud on several occasions and won hundreds of medals.
 Most prominent of these gymnasts are Maria Petrova and Maria Gigova, both of whom hold a record of three world titles.